adilahmed31/cs537-Discussion-su22/week-5/README.md

 ## How xv6 starts

-All the C program starts with `main`, including an operating system:
+All C programs start with `main`, including an operating system:

 In `main.c`: